hackclub/the-hacker-zephyr/README.md

 ## ZephyrNET & the Hackathon

 Large parts of the train route across the country would be without wifi or cellular access.
-Amtrak provides wifi, but their wifi is generally not connected to the internet except while passing through towns.
+Amtrak provides wifi, but their wifi is generally not connected to the internet except when passing through towns.

-The solution we came up with was lugging a 116 lbs server around with us (60lbs server + 56lbs hand-made wood enclosure) along with networking equipment we could setup on Amtrak coaches as well as on our private cars.
+The solution we came up with was lugging a 116 lbs server around with us (60lbs server + 56lbs hand-made wood enclosure) along with networking equipment we could setup on Amtrak coaches as well as on our private cars, called the ZephyrNET.
 A full write-up on the hardware and software behind this is available in [`zephyrnet/`](./zephyrnet/).

 We looked at our favorite hackathons (each wonderful in [their](https://ldjam.com/) [own](http://www.stupidhackathon.com/) [way](https://www.codeday.org/)) and tried to pull a bit from each when coming up with [the focus of the event](./notes/hackerland.md).
 The Zephyr would be an anti-hackathon.
 It'd take the experience back to the highs of the 2014 college hackathon experience.

-The hackathon's theme was to build a time capsule– too many hackathons are forgotten the day after the event ends b/c their website goes down & their projects don't work (and usually didn't work by the end of it anyways).
-Everything on the ZephyrNET would be open-sourced, and everyone would contribute to a public scrapbook (forked from our [community scrapbook](https://scrapbook.hackclub.com) to work offline).
+The hackathon's theme was to build a time capsule too many hackathons are forgotten the day after the event ends b/c their website goes down & their projects don't work (and usually didn't work by the end of it anyways).
+Everything on the ZephyrNET would be open-sourced, and everyone would contribute to a public scrapbook (forked from our [community scrapbook](https://scrapbook.hackclub.com) to work offline), and there would be no prizes or judging.
 The goal was to reach 500 contributions to the time capsule or else delete the folders of members that [volunteered](./zephyrnet/volunteers-to-deletion.md) (an opt-in version of the original idea to `rm -rf` the whole server).

 <!-- ## Building an Adventure of a Lifetime